lebao3105/Commands-collection/README.md

 The other reason is there are both normal and non- Lazarus projects here.
 I made it beacause some program have errors while building by FPC (happends due to some support that only available in Lazarus).
 Make 2 specific Makefiles are the good idea, but I still have no way.

 ### How to use
-For many commands, the syntax is:
+For all commands, the syntax is:
  ```
  <program name> <options if have> <file/dir name/required argument>
  ```